 Making patients feel like staying at home via VR during long in-hospital treatment

-The need to stay at the hospital during long-term treatment is always stressful and hard psychologically for all patients and especially for children missing their parents and friends.
+The need to stay at the hospital during long-term treatment is always stressful and hard for all patients, especially for children missing their parents and friends.
 Virtual reality glasses can help to get rid of any stress caused by staying at the hospital.

 Also, Virtual reality in the medical field makes it easier for friends and relatives to maintain strong communications with their hospitalized friends and relatives.
 This is particularly useful for relatives and friends who live far away and are interested in seeing for themselves how their friend is doing.
 This will spare them the cost and time of going on lengthy drives to the hospital.